kael-alcaraz/cs2-portfolio/q1/cybersecurity.md

     print("Pip-tan: 'Goodbye!'")
     sys.exit(0)
 if section not in sectionlist:
-        print(f"Pip-tan: Whoops!
+        print(f"Pip-tan: 'Whoops!
 That entry, {section}, is not a valid section.
-Goodbye!") sys.exit(1)
+Goodbye!'") sys.exit(1)
 else:
         print("Pip-tan: Great!")